a few more reviews

 “The feedback this morning was absolutely excellent with many folks reiterating what I said at the end of the concert – the performers we have seen have been absolutely excellent, talented and just simply nice people.
 You have helped enhance our community concert programme no end!
 I know you have won many friends at St Matthew’s who would like to see you again“

-Paul Warren, St Mattew’s church concerts, Rainham, Kent, UK
+Paul Warren, St Mattew’s church concerts, Rainham, Kent, England

 “I think your performance Saturday evening was the best I’ve ever seen you do.
 Our guests at the Chautauqua speak highly of you and I love to have you over.
 I will have you back again.
 You add so much to our event.
 Some of our staff popped in for your teaching.
 They were very impressed with your professionalism and effectiveness.
 I always love having you in for a gig.
 You’re such a fun guy to hang around with.“

-Maureen Sellers, Festival Director, Dulcimer Chautauqua On The Wabash festival, USA
+Maureen Sellers, Director, Dulcimer Chautauqua On The Wabash festival, USA

 “Loved having you Dan!
 Next time you come to do the week, maybe you could stay over to do the weekend again.
 Your comments on the evaluation forms were wonderful and I know your students loved being with you.“

-Nancy Barker, Festival Director, Kentucky Music Week, USA
+Nancy Barker, Director, Kentucky Music Week & Weekend festivals, USA

 album review – Autumn Dance CD